leaanthony/u/README.md

 ## Custom types

-Any type can be used with this library.
+Any type can be used with this library by creating a `u.Var` of that type.
+For example:

 ```go